javers/javers.github.io/documentation/repository-configuration/index.md

 # JaVers Repository Configuration

-If you are going to use JaVers as a data audit framework you are supposed to configure `JaversRepository`.
+If you’re going to use JaVers as a data audit framework you should configure `JaversRepository`.

 The purpose of JaversRepository is to store JaVers commits in your database, alongside your domain data.
 JSON format is used for serializing your data.
-This approach significantly simplifies JaversRepository construction.
+This approach significantly simplifies the construction of JaversRepository.
-The hardest work — mapping domain object to persistent format (JSON) is done by javers-core.
+The hardest work — mapping domain objects to persistent format (JSON) — is done by javers-core.
 This common JSON format is used by many JaversRepository implementations.

 In runtime, JaVers commit holds a list of domain object snapshots and a list of changes (a diff).
 Only snapshots are persisted in a database.
-When commit is being read from a database, snapshots are deserialized from JSON and diff is re-calculated by comparing snapshot pairs.
+When JaVers commit is being read from a database, snapshots are deserialized from JSON and the diff is re-calculated by comparing snapshot pairs.

-By default, jaVers comes with in-memory repository implementation.
-It’s perfect for testing but for production environment you need something real.
+By default, JaVers comes with in-memory repository implementation.
+It’s perfect for testing, but for production environment you need something real.

 <h2 id="choose-javers-repository">Choose JaversRepository</h2>

 First, choose proper JaversRepository implementation.
 Currently, JaVers supports **MongoDB**, **H2**, **PostgreSQL** and **MySQL**.

-Support for Oracle and MS SQL is scheduled for JaVers 1.2 release.
+Support for Oracle and MS SQL is scheduled for JaVers 1.3 release.

 <h2 id="mongodb-configuration">MongoDB</h2>
-If you are using MongoDB, choose `MongoRepository`.
+If you’re using MongoDB, choose `MongoRepository`.
 The idea of configuring MongoRepository is simple, just provide a working Mongo client.